thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 - **No Joins**: Cassandra does not support joins.
 Normalizing data into multiple tables would necessitate joins to reassemble the data for queries, which Cassandra cannot do.
 Normalizing data into multiple tables would necessitate joins to reassemble the data for queries, which Cassandra cannot do.
 - **Data Modeling**: Cassandra's data modeling is based on query patterns rather than data relationships.
 The recommended approach is to model our tables based on the queries you intend to run.
 This often means creating multiple, *purpose-built tables that might duplicate data*[^3].
 - **Performance**: Cassandra is optimized for high write and read throughput across distributed systems.
 Normalization would require multiple read operations from different tables to reconstruct a single object, which would be slower and more complex to handle at scale.
 - **Partitioning and clustering**: Cassandra's architecture relies heavily on partitioning data across nodes.
-Normalized data would be more difficult to partition effectively and could lead to "hotspots" - where one partition has a significantly higher load than others.
+Normalized data would be more difficult to partition effectively and could lead to "hotspots," where one partition has a significantly higher load than others.

 ## Recommended approaches